SixLabors/ImageSharp.Drawing/src/ImageSharp.Drawing/Processing/DRAWING_CANVAS.md

 2. if a canvas transform is active, bake that transform into the image pixels
 3. align the transformed bitmap to integer canvas bounds
 4. create an `ImageBrush`
-5. queue the final fill command using that brush
+5. queue the final fill command using that brush, with an identity transform so the canvas transform is not applied twice

 This design avoids applying the canvas transform twice and keeps the later command model consistent with brush-based filling.